danielMicallef/danielMicallef.github.io/_posts/2022-09-27-Timing-Your-Carbohydrates.md

 Sports drinks tend to provide the ideal solution since they would also contain potassium and sodium for **fluid-electrolyte** balance.

-For resistance athletes, carb intake during exercise is less researched, however [national position statements](https://jissn.biomedcentral.com/articles/10.1186/s12970-017-0189-4) recommend that those working at 3-6sets of 8-12RM using multiple major muscle groups consume carbs during their training to promote muscle glycogen replenishment and reduce muscle damage.
+For resistance athletes, carb intake during exercise is less researched, however [national position statements](https://jissn.biomedcentral.com/articles/10.1186/s12970-017-0189-4) recommend that those working at 3-6sets of 8-12RM using multiple major muscle groups, consume carbs during their training to promote muscle glycogen replenishment and reduce muscle damage.

 What type of carb during exercise?
 **Glucose, sucrose, maltodextrin** and fructose can be used in a combined solution - however [fructose in large amounts](https://europepmc.org/article/med/582616) can cause issues with digestion.